Bad breath and halitosis: causes, symptoms and treatment

 How to prevent bad breath?
-Bad breath or halitosis is a common problem.
+Bad breath is a common problem.
 One out of every seven people suffer from this unfortunate problem.
 It is quite an unaccepted problem; a taboo if you will.
 People don’t often tell one another if they smell a “not so fresh breath”.
-Approximately 15% of the population suffers from chronical bad breath.
+Approximately 15% of the population suffers from chronical bad breath (also known as halitosis).
 Luckily bad breath is treatable and also preventable!

 The most common causes of bad breath: